SigmaEval/SigmaEval/README.md

 1.  **Generate a Rubric**: Based on the `expect_behavior`, it will create a 1-10 scoring rubric for the Judge LLM.
 2.  **Simulate Conversations**: It will call your `app_handler` 20 times (`sample_size=20`), each time simulating a user saying "Hello".
 3.  **Judge the Responses**: For each of the 20 conversations, the `judge_model` will score your app's response against the rubric.
-4.  **Perform Statistical Analysis**: SigmaEval will then run a hypothesis test to determine if it can be concluded, with 95% confidence (`significance_level=0.05`), that at least 90% of the responses scored an 8 or higher.
+4.  **Perform Statistical Analysis**: SigmaEval will then run a hypothesis test to determine if it can be concluded, with 95% confidence (`significance_level=0.05`), that at least 75% of the responses scored a 7 or higher.
 5.  **Determine Pass/Fail**: The script will exit with a pass or fail status based on the final assertion.

 ## Table of Contents